konsdibons/EPFL-CS-401-ADA/Project/README.md

 ## 👩‍🔬 Research questions
 > A list of research questions you would like to address during the project.

 ### Question 1: Where are the beer nations?
 1. Are there countries that receive particularly good ratings on average?
 How does this look in subcategories of the rating, such as taste, appearance, etc.?
 Which country is the most beautiful beer country?
 2. What words best describe the beer nations based on the textual reviews?
 3. Which type of beer performs best in which country?

-### Question 2: Werden Beer nationen aus einem Bierüberfluss gebraut?
+### Question 2: Are beer nations brewed from a beer abundance?
 1. Is there a correlation between the number of breweries in a country, the variety of beer types it produces, and the overall rating of its beers?

 ### Question 3: IBR - International beer relations